ericksonsrepo/oci-dev/Class-Of-HOL-02/Class-Of-Lab02-OCI-CLI.md

 ##

-# OCI Challenge: Create more resources
+# OCI Challenge - Create more resources

 This challenge is optional if you have extra time.
 Below are a couple of objectives that you can try on your own with no step-by-step instructions.
 Use the knowledge that you've gained already plus resources like the OCI CLI reference documentation, Oracle blogs, etc. for guidance.